top of page

 Oxalate Levels in Potatoes

-What is oxalate?
+What is Oxalate?

 Oxalate is a compound found naturally in many foods, essentially the "salt" form of oxalic acid.
 While they are generally harmless, elevated levels of oxalate can lead to kidney stones when they bind with calcium in urine.